 The journey continues!

-This image shows my Osprey Exos 48 pack.
+This image shows my the Exos pack (now replaced with Osprey Exos 55 pro).
 In the large size this is a 51 litre pack and here it looks a bit pregnant with my 2 person tent in the expandable mesh pocket.
 I can comfortably carry all my gear for 7 days, including food, and 3 litres of water, with a total weight of 14.9 kg.
 I carry enough clothing to keep me warm down to -7°C